softwaresale/softwaresale/README.md

 * Participated in PR review and peer feedback, reviewed and approved other developers' PRs

 Skills: SQL · TypeScript · Jest · Jasmine Framework · Go (Programming Language) · Angular

-#### Duality Lab Purdue – Research Assistant (August 2020 – Present)
-* Designing research experiments supporting a project to make regular expressions easier to use by developers.
-* Implementing prototypes related to the project in C++, Java, and Python
-* Active role in project direction and decision making
-* Collecting, interpreting, and communicating results; reviewing peer-reviewed literature; and thinking empirically about software engineering

-Skills: C++ · Java · Python · Bazel

 #### Fusion Alliance – Summer Intern (May 2021 – August 2021)